complxalgorithm/TweetKeywordMapper/README.md

 ```
 Next, set the workspace of your project (i.e., your ArcGIS Pro project).
 It can either be within the TweetKeywordMapper directory that you downloaded, or in a different directory.
 You then need to set the name of the default csv file.
 This file should be located within the TweetKeywordMapper directory.
 If no file with the set name exists, the program will create a blank csv file with the appropriate fields.

-Once all of the requirements are met and the program is downloaded, you can run the code based on how your operating system runs Python scripts.
-In your terminal, change your current working directory to the TweetKeywordMapper directory, then run
+Once all of the requirements are met and the program is downloaded, you can run the program.
+In your terminal, run the following command:
 ```
 python3 TweetKeywordMapper.py
 ```